1 Samuel 14

 Saul seeks the ark of God, wanting to ask counsel of the Lord through the priest.
 But before the priest can even respond, the noise from the Philistine camp increases.
 The chaos is spreading.
 Saul, in his uncertainty, tells the priest to withdraw his hand.
 He is giving up on asking God and instead rushing into action.
 By the time Saul acts, the war is already won - by someone else.

 What Jonathan has begun, the people complete.
 The Philistines are now fighting each other, fleeing in disorder.
 The Hebrews who had been serving the Philistines turn to join Israel.
 Those hiding in the hills emerge to chase the enemy.
 One man's faith has sparked the freedom of an entire nation.
-This is not Saul leading Israel to victory.
 This is Israel, liberated by the courage of a prince who believed, now acting in their own freedom.

 1 Samuel 14:24-35Saul's Curse - The Oath That God Did Not Ask For